mvhenten/wolperting/README.md

 native encapsulation, getters- and setters and protection against un-intended behaviour.

-The basic API adds no other conventions then those imposed by `Object.create`.
+The basic API adds no other conventions then those introduced by `Object.create`.
 This means that Wolperting knows how to handle ES5 `get` and `set`, however works around the limitation of the second argument to `Object.create`.